JoryHogeveen/view-admin-as/README.md

 	*	Edit this user's screen preferences and settings
 *	Switch to a default view of a role
 *	Temporarily change your own capabilities (non-destructively)
+*	View your site as an unregistered visitor
 *	Do this all without loggin out and easily go back to your own (default) user view!

 ### Module: Role defaults (screen settings)